-Lempriere (Australia) Pty.
-Ltd., and Felt and Textiles of Australia Ltd. have each undertaken to provide a scholarship for students proceeding to the degree of Bachelor of Commerce in Wool Commerce.
-Each scholarship shall provide a living allowance of £100 per annum and shall be tenable for four years.
-No candidate for these scholarships shall be rendered ineligible by reason of his holding any other scholarship.
+Felt and Textiles of Australia Ltd. has undertaken to provide a scholarship in 1964 for students proceeding to the degree of Bachelor of Commerce in Wool Commerce.
+It shall provide a living allowance of £100 per annum and shall be tenable for four years.
+No candidate for this scholarship shall be rendered ineligible by reason of his holding any other scholarship.

 The National Council of Wool Selling Brokers has awarded one scholarship for a student proceeding to the degree of Bachelor of Commerce in Wool Commerce.
 The scholarship shall have a value of £500 per annum and will normally be tenable for four years.
-This scholarship is not available for competition in 1963.
+This scholarship is not available for competition in 1964.